harrytiendanube/design-system-nimbus/.github/ISSUE_TEMPLATE/new-request.md

 Who's the team or squad requesting this change.

+🗓 **Timeline**

+Optionally, you can indicate a deadline for this to be ready.

 📖 **Describe the feature or component**

 Please take the time to describe what feature is needed or what the component will do.